ujjwalguptaofficial/jsstore.docs/docs/tutorial/column.md

 * dataType: JsStore.DATA_TYPE, // datatype of this column (optional)

-**Note:-** do not use data type boolean, if you want to filter on that column.
-For more info,check out - https://stackoverflow.com/questions/48149851/failed-to-execute-only-on-idbkeyrange-the-parameter-is-not-a-valid-key/48179792#48179792
+For more info about data type, see this link - [DataType](/tutorial/data-type/)

 * autoIncrement: boolean, // automatically increment value (optional)